WARE-dev750/DeFi-core/README.md

 ## 12. Security

-NOFACE treats security as an existential requirement, not a feature.
+VielFI treats security as an existential requirement, not a feature.

 **System Invariants**